Food Waste is a situation that no country should be in, but in fact, the UK is currently the biggest culprit in the EU.

 Here we enlighten you to where food is being wasted unnecessarily when it could be put to better use rather than ending up in a rubbish bin or other method of disposal.

-Here are the Top 5 reasons to think about in terms of food waste.
+You may be wondering what are the main reasons why the UK wastes so much food – here are the Top 5 reasons to think about in terms of food waste.

 Wastage at home – from the consumer aspect